Gorthyn/Sending-Stones/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Sending Stones
+Sending Stones is a React-based note-taking and game management app designed for avid tabletop gamers.
+It allows users to seamlessly manage their games, topics, and posts, as well as offering simple, yet effective dice rolling and combat tracking functionalities.

+Features
+Games, Topics, and Posts
+At the core of Sending Stones, users can create, modify, read, and delete games - each game serving as a container for various topics.
+Topics can also be created, modified, read, and deleted within these games.
+Users can then further delve into detail by creating posts within topics.
+Each game, topic, and post can be fine-tuned to fit the user's specific needs, ensuring an organized and efficient gameplay experience.

+Note Commenting
+To add a more granular level of detail to your games, Sending Stones allows users to comment on posts with their notes.
+These notes can also be created, modified, read, and deleted, allowing users to easily manage their thought process and ensure no detail is lost or forgotten.

+Dice Roller
+Sending Stones comes with a built-in dice roller that allows users to roll any number and type of dice, ranging from the simple d4 to the mighty d100.
+This tool simplifies the gaming process, minimizing the need for physical dice and facilitating quick and effortless dice rolls.

+Combat Tracker
+Keeping track of combat in tabletop games can be a cumbersome process.
+Sending Stones addresses this with a straightforward and effective combat tracker.
+Users can easily add or remove player characters and enemies from the tracker, keeping everyone on top of the game's progress.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+npm start: Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser. npm test: Launches the test runner in the interactive watch mode. npm build: Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance. npm eject: Removes the single build dependency from your project and copies all the configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) right into your project.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+Learning More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project was bootstrapped with Create React App.
+To learn more, check out the Create React App documentation or the React documentation.

+Further Reading
-### Code Splitting
+Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size
+Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App
+Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration
+Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment
+Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm build` fails to minify
+Troubleshooting: npm build fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+NOTE: Ejecting is a one-way operation.
+Once you eject, you can’t go back!
+It's not necessary to use eject, but if you ever feel the need to customize your build tool and configuration, it's an option.